dendronhq/dendron-site/vault/dendron.guides.workflows.collab.md

 ---
 Because knowledge is like kit kat - it's better shared.

-## Git/Github
+## Git/GitHub

-Git and github, while traditionally used for collaborating on code, works out great for notes as well.
+Git and GitHub, while traditionally used for collaborating on code, works out great for notes as well.

 ### Git

 - use `git blame` to see line level authorship of all your notes
 - use the git feature branch workflow to have multiple people working on separate parts of the knowledge base at the same time

-### Github
+### GitHub

 - use pull requests to contribute and collection contributions for your notes
 - use the wiki to have meta discussions about notes
 - use issues to request changes
-- use github projects to share publishing roadmap
+- use GitHub projects to share publishing roadmap

 ## Live Share